Academic Program Review (APR)

 CTL Support for Undergraduate Learning Outcomes Assessment

-As part of the staff support team for Academic Program Review (APR), CTL provides an optional project-based service for departments to gather evidence of student learning to include in their APR self-study.
-This learning assessment framework specifically focuses on course-based learning that occurs in curriculum at the undergraduate level.
-As such, only departments that offer undergraduate major and/or minor programs are eligible for this service.
+As part of the staff support team for Academic Program Review (APR), CTL provides an optional project-based service for departments to gather direct evidence of student learning outcomes using bCourses (Canvas) to include in their APR self-study.
+You can preview the steps of this process in our resource, A Practical Guide to Assessing Student Learning.

-Why Assess Program-level Learning?
+Why Assess Program-level Learning Outcomes?

 As described in the APR Guide, a partnership with CTL in learning outcomes assessment addresses several fundamental questions that guide departmental conversations on teaching and learning, such as: